 Soon, our greed caught up with us.
 By the time we reach our seats, we can’t imagine how can we finish it all.
 In the end, more food waste piled up in the rubbish bin, leaving small portions for those who wish to take food home (more on this in a bit).

-Expecting the someone to pay for the meal
+Expecting someone to pay for the meal

-When meal has been concluded and everyone is smiling yet complaining of tighter waistline, nobody seems to care about the bill.
+When the meal has been concluded and everyone is smiling yet complaining of a tighter waistline, nobody seems to care about the bill.
 Then someone pretends to joke about leaving his wallet home.
 Or praising someone for that well-deserved promotion.
 Then everybody gangs up with a chorus “pa-burger na yan”.

 Trying to save face and avoid embarrassment, the poor thing folds into pressure and agrees to shoulder everyone’s meal even if it was meant for something more justifiable (tuition fee, grocery for the week, etc).

 Hoarding food after a party is a common sight, but even others don’t wait for the gathering to conclude and other people to finish their meals.
 They start picking on their selected dishes and place them on plastic containers they brought for this specific purpose.